sidneyslon38/database-explorer-slon/README.md

 This repository includes code for a database explorer that analyzes cyclist injuries and deaths from reported NYC vehicle collisions in 2026.

-All data is from Open NYC Data, collected by the NYPD after vehicle collisions.
+All data is collected from NYPD reports of vehicle collisions.

+To view the entire dataset, visit https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95/about_data